bingo-soft/jabe/README.md

 [![Scrutinizer Code Quality](https://scrutinizer-ci.com/g/bingo-soft/jabe/badges/quality-score.png?b=main)](https://scrutinizer-ci.com/g/bingo-soft/jabe/?branch=main)

-# Jabe - Just Another Bpmn Engine
+# Jabe - Just Another BPMN Engine

-Jabe (/dʒæbi/) - is a full-fledged framework for workflow and process automation.
-Its core consists of XML model, on top of which you can create custom models with domain-specific elements and relationships.
-It also implements BPMN model fully compatible with BPMN 2.0 specification.
+Jabe (/dʒæbi/) - is a powerful and flexible BPMN workflow engine.
+It is designed to streamline the creation and management of BPMN workflows by providing developers with an array of functionality to build, deploy, and manage workflows with ease.

+Unlike other popular BPMN engines, such as Activity, Camunda and Flowable, Jabe allows to create Service Tasks using PHP language.
+In future releases Jabe is planning to implement a domain-specific language for writing Script Tasks in PHP.

+At current stage of development Jabe does not have REST API, but its core API is sufficient to integrate and enhance your applications.

 # Installation